dmadisetti/AirLatex.vim/README.md

 ## Bindings

-The Following bindings are scoped to the buffers.
+The following bindings are scoped to the buffers.
 If you'd like to customize them, please create a PR.

 Buffer | Binding | Description